ahmeddwalid/DSS-RPC/README.md

   We define a structure named string_pair to hold our two input strings.
 Using a structure allows us to pass both strings as a single argument to our remote procedure.
 The <> after string indicates that the strings can be of arbitrary length

-- **program SUBSTRING_PROG { ... } = 0xD2B44F1;**
+- **program SUBSTRING_PROG { ... } = 123456789;**

   This declares our remote program named SUBSTRING_PROG.
-The number 0xD2B44F1 is a program number, which uniquely identifies this RPC service on the network.
-You should choose a number within the user-defined range (0x20000000 - 0x3fffffff) for your own applications .
+The number 123456789 is a program number, which uniquely identifies this RPC service on the network.
+You should choose a number within the user defined range (0x20000000 - 0x3fffffff) for your own applications.

-  You can use a decimal representation here (`123456789` in decimal is the same as `0x75BCD15` in hexadecimal which is in range)
+  I used a decimal representation here (`123456789` in decimal is the same as `0x75BCD15` in hexadecimal which is in range)

 - **version SUBSTRING_VERS { ... } = 1;**

-  Inside the program, we define a version named SUBSTRING_VERS with the version number 115 .
+  Inside the program, we define a version named SUBSTRING_VERS with the version number.
 This allows you to evolve your service in the future while maintaining compatibility with older clients.

 - **bool IS_SUBSTRING(string_pair) = 1;**